ACXPA Industry Insights

 • Capability focus: judgement, service recovery, digital writing, policy navigation

-If you’re looking for practical tools (not generic advice), the Call Centre Hub is the fastest way to find resources by role and problem.
+If you're after practical tools rather than generic advice, the Call Centre Hub is the fastest way to find resources by role and problem.

 Customer service + sales